 1. No Hot Water

-Not having hot water at all is perhaps the most common issue you’ll face with your water heater.
+Not having any hot water at all is perhaps the most common issue you will encounter with your on-demand water heater.
 If there’s a fault, it is usually one of three things:

 - Lack of power.